 First, let’s take a look at a few figures.
 How much do Americans really spend on takeout food, and how often do they order in?
 Here are a few key statistics from Statista.com:

 - For July 2013, 46% of males and females order food once a month or more often for delivery.
-Meanwhile, 75% males and 71% females order takeout food once a month or more often.
+Meanwhile, 75% of males and 71% of females order takeout food once a month or more often.

 - 83% – It’s easier to order.